Kick101/vaults/Ideas and Improvements/Certs/CEH/06 System Hacking.md

 - _Key Distribution Center (KDC):_ trusted third party.
 It has:
 	- Authentication Server (AS)
 	- Ticket-Granting Server (TGS)

-#### Hashing Algorithms
-##### LM/NTLM
-- LM, NTLMv1, and NTLMv2, all of which use the same technique for authentication.
-The only difference is the level of encryption.
-- _LM hash splits the password into two 7-byte parts_ and then hashes them separately.
-- LM hashes doesn't support more than 14 password characters.
-- _LM is disabled in VIsta & higher_, blank in SAM.

 #### Classification of Password Attacks
 - Non-Electronic Attacks